edvargas/study/aws/awsStudy.md

             - $ per hours + $ per GB of data processed

         - Gateway Endpoints
-            - Provisions a gateway and must be used as a target in a route table (does noet use security groups)
+            - Provisions a gateway and must be used as a target in a route table (does not use security groups)
             - Supports both S3 and DynamoDB
             - Free